 As great as your products and services can be, your business will still require the right customer profile to be able to make good sales.

 No doubt about it, customers are an integral part of every successful business; you don’t play with them, you make them happy.

 As a small business owner, it’s very important for you to be able to define your customers because every business needs customers to survive.

 Who are your customers?

-The term “customer” is among the most elastic in management theory.
-So is your small business among those that claim that their strategies are customer-driven?
+The term “customer” is among the most elastic terms.
+So, is your small business among those that claim that their strategies are customer-driven?

 Who are your business customers?
 Customers vary from one business to another; it might be that your customers are the people or entities that buy your products and services and supply your revenue.